CodeAnt AI home pagelight logodark logo

 g2 = matches.group(1) # Noncompliant - Directly use 'a' instead of its group number.

-Nested control flow statements if, for, while, try, and with
+Control flow statements if, for, while, try and with should not be nested too deeply

 When numerous control structures are placed inside one another, the code becomes a tangled, complex web.
 This significantly reduces the code’s readability and maintainability, and it also complicates the testing process.